Jay Chang

 Jay Steven Kapossy (born March 8, 2001), known professionally as Jay Chang, is an American singer based in South Korea.
-He is a member of the South Korean boy band One Pact, formed by Armada Entertainment in November 2023, and B.D.U, formed through the reality competition show Build Up: Vocal Boy Group Survival in March 2024.
+He is a member of the South Korean boy band One Pact, formed by Armada Entertainment in November 2023, and is a member of the project group B.D.U, formed through the reality competition show Build Up: Vocal Boy Group Survival in March 2024.

 He made his solo debut on November 23, 2020, with the single "Is You".
 He released his first extended play (EP) Late Night on October 17, 2023.

 Early life

 Jay Chang was born and raised in Hasbrouck Heights, New Jersey, to a Filipino-Chinese mother and an Irish-Hungarian father.
 His father was a musician in the 1980s, and Jay grew up watching him perform on late-night shows, serving as his inspiration to enter the music industry.

 He was introduced to K-pop as a teenager, when his friend shared a BTS music video online.
 He then attended a K-pop training academy in 2018.